BambooAI

 - Prompt Templates

-The BambooAI library uses default hardcoded set of prompt templates for each agent.
+The BambooAI library uses default hand crafted set of prompt templates for each agent.
 If you want to experiment with them, you can modify the provided "PROMPT_TEMPLATES_sample.json" file, remove the "_sample from its name and store in the working directory.
-Subsequently, the content of the modified "PROMPT_TEMPLATES.json" will be used instead of the hardcoded defaults.
+Subsequently, the content of the modified "PROMPT_TEMPLATES.json" will be used instead of the defaults.
 You can always revert back to default prompts by removing/renaming the modified "PROMPT_TEMPLATES.json".

 - Example usage: Run in a loop